 2. Create sales-oriented titles and descriptions

-Creating sales-oriented product titles and meta descriptions is one of the best ways to optimize your e-Commerce site.
+Creating sales-oriented product titles and meta descriptions is one of the best ways of e-Commerce optimization.
 Use your product descriptions to tell people what the product does, how it works, and why they should buy it.
 Ideally, you should include your primary keyword on the relevant page at least once for e-Commerce SEO.
 You can also use a few other keywords for more technical SEO benefits.

 The product description should convince consumers to buy the product.
 Use persuasive language and avoid what might put off potential customers.
-You can also use some of your secondary keywords in the product description.
+You can also use some of your secondary keywords in the product description to optimize your site.

 3. Upload optimized images

 Optimize your images or select appealing high-quality images for uploading to enhance the visual appeal of your content.
 This step is crucial when designing your e-Commerce shopping cart.
 It can make or break your store’s performance on Google Images.

 First, use alt tags for organic Google search visibility and e-Commerce SEO.
 Alt tags are short keywords that help a search engine understand what an image is about.
 For example, you are selling shoes online with a discount code in the description below.
 Then your alt tag could read something like “discounted-shoes-mens-style-running-casual-sneakers-sale.”
 This approach lets Google know what this image is about without needing to click through to another page — which means lower bounce rates!

-Next, use product images.
+Next, use product images or infographics.
 These are the most powerful content on your page as they give customers a visual representation of the offer.
 Product images also have unique characteristics that need optimizing, such as descriptions.
 Make sure they’re compelling and the file size isn’t too big.